karthikeyanVK/SatelliteImageClassifier/NvidCalculation.md

 # Notebook - Nvid

+- Open this repo to google colab, we will working in google colab in this workshop

+- Select nvidCalculation.ipynb and  start working

 - Add the code from the given reference and run the cell.

 - If the code already exists, please run the code and move to the next cell.